 National Center for Disease Control and Public Health through the Global Fund and State Tuberculosis programs procures TB drugs, that are transferred to Georgia’s occupied region of Abkhazia with support of NGOs.
 Cartridges for Xpert MTB/RIF equipment for TB diagnostics are also provided for the population living in the occupied territory.

-In 2019, 3,258,435 GEL (3,006,590 GEL in the timeframe of April-September 2019) was allocated for the medical services of the residents of the Occupied Territories of Abkhazia and Tskhinvali Region under the Referral Assistance State Program.
+In the timeframe of October, 2019-Januray, 2020 1,084,111 GEL was allocated for the medical services of the residents of the Occupied Territories of Abkhazia and Tskhinvali Region under the Referral Assistance State Program.

 Medical transportation: